 This is a very special night.
 All the museums in the city celebrate the International Museums Day opening their doors to everyone from 7 pm to 1 am.
 Not only you can see the main rooms and itinerary exhibitions for free but there are plenty of activities to keep everyone entertained.
 Music?
 Theatre?
 Circus?
 There is a place for everything on this very special night.
-We have written a post dedicated to The Night of the Museums 2018 where you will find a list of our personal recommendations.
-Don’t miss it if you are in Barcelona on May 19th!
+I wrote a post dedicated to The Night of the Museums 2018 (2019 programme will be announced shortly) where you will find a list of our personal recommendations.
+Don’t miss it if you are in Barcelona on May 18th!

 We stumbled across this group swing dancing at the National Art Museum last year so I recorded it for everyone to get a feel for the atmosphere of this special night.

 If you are into medicinal herbs and honey, you are in luck!
 Saint Ponç is the patron saint of herbalists and beekeepers whose feast day is May 11th.
 On that special day, El Raval neighbourhood gets filled with the herbal aromas coming out of more than 80 stalls lined up around L’Hospital street.
 This healthy tradition has been going on since medieval times and nowadays you can also find jam, preserved fruit, essential oils, and natural cosmetics.